noscripter/dbushell.com/src-markdown/blog/2014-02-17-introducing-tales.md

 {%p class="post__image"%}[![Tales WordPress theme preview](http://dbushell.com/wp-content/uploads/2014/02/tales-preview-large.png)](http://themes.dbushell.com/tales/){%/p%}

 **[Tales](http://themes.dbushell.com/tales/)** is a responsive WordPress theme tailored for a beautiful reading experience.
 Its strength and design principle can be summed up in one word; simplicity.
 Visit the [Tales Demo](http://themes.dbushell.com/tales-demo/) website to see a basic install in action.
-You can [buy Tales for $35](http://gum.co/tales/) at Gumroad (or [buy with PayPal](http://dbushell.fetchapp.com/sell/peibohqu)).

 ## Typography